What to Pack for Europe in Summer

 If you’re traveling to a European city that’s highly walkable or a destination with lots of hills and cobblestone streets, comfortable walking shoes like white sneakers are my favorite footwear option.

-My favorite Common Projects sneakers are versatile enough to wear with almost any summer outfit, so you can pack light and even wear them on the plane.
+My favorite Common Projects sneakers are versatile enough to wear with almost any summer outfit, so you can pack light.
 These more affordable alternatives also give you the same look for less.

 6. Flat Sandals